uptane/uptane-standard/uptane-standard.md

 ## Design Requirements

-The design requirements for this document are governed by three principal parameters:
+The design requirements for this document are governed by principal parameters:

 * to clearly mandate the design and implementation steps that are security critical and must be followed as is, while offering flexibility in the implementation of non-critical steps.
 In this manner, users can adapt to support different use models and deployment scenarios.
-* to delineate best practices to ensure that, should a vehicle be attacked, an attacker must compromise many different systems to control the vehicle, access sensitive data, or seriously impact functionality.
 * to ensure that, if Uptane is implemented, the security practices mandated or suggested in this document do not interfere with the functionality of ECUs, vehicles, or the systems that maintain them.

 # Threat Model and Attack Strategies